davidamichelson/DIV6700/schedule.md

 *Assignment*

 - *Florilegium 9* is due on Brightspace by 9 PM Central Time.
-Please also bring a paper copy to class.
+Please come prepared to refer to your florilegium in discussion.

 The primary sources on the colonization of the America's illustrate three different perspectives on the Spanish expansion of Christendom to the Americas.
 What are these three views?
 Who held each view?
 For each perspective, please discuss if it approved or disapproved of how the Spanish colonizers went about expanding Christendom.